 View them here.

 What you need to do with all these guidelines is to make them clear and easily accessible for all possible entrants and the easiest way to display these full Terms and Conditions is on your website.
+Avocado Social have a great free template to make this part of the process easier for you.

 Now you’ve got all the laws and regulations sorted be sure to think carefully about your competition’s goal, choice of prize, how to monitor entries; how to promote the competition and follow up on the entries and make all this work worthwhile.